Services

 5. Scalability

-DaaS are scalable, meaning users can adjust their data usage based on their evolving needs.
+DaaS platforms are scalable.
+A business can adjust data usage as needs change.
 This flexibility is particularly beneficial for businesses with changing data requirements.
 Moreover, unlike other data collection methods such as web scraping tools, DaaS eliminates the need for a dedicated IT team to manage the process of obtaining the required data.

 6. Subscription-Based Model